prasanth1586/LinkNet3D/README.md

 # 🔷 LinkNet3D: A 3D-OD Model

-This repository provides the **LinkNet3D** backbone implementation for use within the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) 3D object detection framework.
+This repository provides the **LinkNet3D** backbone implementation for use within the [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) 3D object detection framework(Apache 2.0 License).

 LinkNet3D is designed to be integrated **without changing any core file names** — it is inserted directly inside the BEV backbone module.